 We ran a crowd-funding appeal for our 2013 pilot that raised just over £10,000 to help us get started through Buzzbnk.org.
 In addition to becoming a Distributor and Subscriber, you can support this important work by becoming a Patron Subscriber with a donation of £50, which will send much needed support towards the costs of producing an honest newspaper free of corporate influence.

 So that this proof of concept can become a regular reality there are a number of things that we need:

 - Sign up as a distributor Imagine having a publication you could give away that everyone in your community could read and get a better idea of what Transition is all about.
 More about being a Distributor here.

 - Individual Subscribers.
 More details on how to subscribe here.

 - Raise funds to make this venture possible.
-If you would like to contribute please use the Paypal link below or if you have ideas for grants to apply for please get in touch with Jay.
+If you would like to contribute please use the Paypal link below or if you have ideas for grants to apply for please get in touch with Alexis.